ludocode/onramp/docs/virtual-machine.md

     - Registers `r0`, `r1`, `r2` and `r3` are used as the first four function and syscall arguments.

     - Register `r0` is often used as a return value.
-It is set to the process info table at the start of the program.
+It contains the address of the process info table when the program starts.

     - Register `r9` is used as a context parameter for syscalls.

 - Registers `ra` and `rb` are "scratch space" registers.
 They are clobbered not only by function calls but also by compound assembly instructions.
 They can be used for temporary space when writing bytecode by hand but they are best avoided when writing or emitting assembly.

 - Register `rsp` is the stack pointer.
 It points to the last value pushed on the stack.
 The Onramp VM stack grows down.
-The stack pointer must always be aligned to a 4-byte boundary and must always have 128 bytes free under it for interrupts and syscalls.
+The stack pointer must always be aligned to a 4-byte boundary and must always have 128 bytes free under it for syscalls (and interrupts in case they are implemented in the future.)
 There is no [red zone][wp-redzone]; it is an error to read or write to the stack area under the stack pointer.
 The stack pointer is set to the end of the initial free memory region when the program starts.

 - Register `rfp` is the frame pointer.
 It points to the start of the current function's stack frame.
 This is the location where the previous frame pointer was pushed, forming a linked list of stack frames.